robinbonnes/snelstart-php/README.md

 __Note that this library is not created, or maintained, by Snelstart.__

-# Pre-word
-This release will support both version 1 and version 2.
-Version 1 is considered deprecated, as Snelstart does not activly promote it anymore.
-Instructions on how to upgrade will be added when the next release takes place.

 # Installation
 Installation is easy as 1, 2, 3 thanks to Composer.
 ```bash